One size does not fit all. SciComp offers two types of solutions for customers seeking hybrid instrument pricing models.

 Unlike vendors that rely upon pre-built libraries or toolkits, SciComp’s Custom Developed Pricing Models are built to exact customer specifications using state of the art numerical methods and customer selected interfaces and have comprehensive documentation and a complete description of the model implementation.
 A source code licensing option is available.
 Find out more.

-SciFinance: Optimal Approach for In-house Model Development
+SciFinance: Technology of Choice for In-house Model Development

 SciFinance automatically generates efficient C/C++-family pricing model source code from high-level model specifications.
 With hundreds of customizable, composable, industry-proven examples to choose from and a robust, transparent modeling environment, users can easily and rapidly create bespoke models for all asset classes.
 Find out more.